 So product photos have a bit of a competitive advantage when it comes to capturing attention and creating memories.

-The following tests and studies will inspire you to test your own product photos and unlock their hidden persuasive power.
+The following insights, experiments, and studies will inspire you to test product images and unlock their hidden persuasive power.

 Karl Gilis of AGConsult is a usability and conversion optimization expert.
 That means he conducts a lot of user testing and usability research to better understand buyers and how they shop online.

 His number one tip for using product photos to persuade and influence buyer behavior?
 Always show at least one product photo that reveals how big or how small your product actually is.

 “The first time I realized this was about 15 years ago, when moderating a user test for a handbag brand.
 People loved the images, but they missed one thing: a reference to size.
 Although every product page mentioned the dimensions, the users wanted to actually see how big the product was.